Frequently Asked Questions

 No. Nothing will be put on hold while the IPRM process is going ahead.

-The University Secretariat is running the elections process.
+The University Secretariat ran the elections process.
 For further details about the elections process, please click here

 Voter eligibility was determined based on the nature and scope of the IPRM initiative.
 Because IPRM is a strategic planning exercise with long-term implications for the university, it was decided that those eligible to vote should have some history with the institution.